m4ud3th/cat-world/README.md

 	- real famous cats
 	- fictional cats
 	- cat breeds
+- Hover tooltip showing the cat name when hovering over a marker
-- Category color legend in the header
+- Category legend buttons in the header — click to open a category list popup
+- Category popup (`CategoryPopup`) listing all entries in a category, with fly-to navigation
-- Search bar for cat/breed names
+- Search bar for cat/breed names with a "random cat" button
-- Popup info cards with category-specific content templates
+- Popup info cards with category-specific content templates (`CatInfoPopup`)
 - Marker and search thumbnail images loaded from `public/imgs`
+- Custom favicon (`public/logo-tone-marker-favicon.svg`)

 ## Quick Start